 geotechnical, cultural & engineering investigations

-As a geologist with more than 30 years’ experience, I understand the challenges that mineral exploration managers face every day.
+As a geologist with 40 years’ experience, I understand the challenges that mineral exploration managers face every day.
 Every time a new mineral deposit is found, the next one will be more difficult to discover because it will be deeper and more remote.
 Exploration projects and even companies can succeed or fail by the decisions that their geologists make.
 Having timely, high quality data from state-of-the-art technologies is critical for exploration success.
 Airborne geophysical survey technology is now an indispensable tool in mineral exploration, however, the best technology is only as effective as the skill of the pilot operating it.
-As a helicopter pilot for 20 years, I understand what is needed to safely and accurately produce quality data from complex airborne survey technology in difficult terrain.
+As a helicopter pilot for 30 years, I understand what is needed to safely and accurately produce quality data from complex airborne survey technology in difficult terrain.
 Precision GeoSurveys is dedicated to combining the best technology available with safe and precise flying procedures, to help our customers make better business decisions.
 I set the highest standards for the quality of work we do, and I take pride in the reputation we have earned for meeting those standards. – Harmen J. Keyser, P.Geol., President

 Precision GeoSurveys Inc. has experience in providing airborne geophysical surveys across North America and globally.
 From our head office in Vancouver, British Columbia, we have worked in mountains, rain forests, frozen tundra, and deserts on four continents around the world.